 ✓Take a closer look at the product information sheet to determine how “green”; the investment product really is and whether it corresponds to your own ideas of a sustainable investment.

-In general, those who seek sustainable investing gain a more holistic view of the companies they support, which can help mitigate risk and identify opportunities for growth and improvement.
+When seeking sustainable investing you gain a more holistic view of companies you support, which can help you mitigate the risk and identify opportunities for growth and improvement.

 Positions published on BETTER FINANCE’s Gateway to Responsible Investing do not necessarily reflect those of BETTER FINANCE, its members, or its partners.